 When recording your blood sugar levels, also note your stress level on a scale from 1 to 10.
 There may be a trend developing.

-Once you’re aware of how stress impacts your blood sugar, you can take preventative measures.
+Once you’re aware of how stress impacts your blood sugar level, you can take preventative measures.
 Master the art of relaxing, learn to set priorities, and establish boundaries.
 Avoid sources of stress as much as you can.
 Stress and blood sugar levels are two things that may benefit from some physical activity.

 Enhance your ability to deal with anxiety by studying new coping mechanisms.
 The services of a psychologist or clinical social worker may be useful in determining the sources of your stress, resolving those sources, and developing more effective methods of dealing with them.